articvox/futuristick/README.md

-# futuristick
+# FTwitter Bot
-Twitter bot for tweeting news articles from RSS feeds.
+Bot for tweeting news articles from RSS feeds.

 ## Pre-requisites
 * Docker (version 18.09.2 or higher)